What is verruca needling?

 This triggers an immune response.
 The appropriate antibodies are produce and over the subsequent weeks the verruca undergoes a natural deterioration before ultimately disappearing altogether.

 What does verruca needling involve?

 Firstly, the podiatrist will assess the patient, undertaking a full medical history including medication taken and healing potential.
 The procedure with the risks and benefits are explained fully and an information booklet given to the patient.
 Consent forms are signed by either the patient or parent or guardian if the patient is a child.
 An appointment for the needling procedure is than agreed and booked.

-Verruca needling is performed under a local anaesthetic with one or two injections around the ankle to ensure the foot is completely numb before proceeding.
+Verruca needling is performed under a local anaesthetic with two or three injections around the ankle to ensure the foot is completely numb before proceeding.
 If the verruca is on a toe, a simple injection into the toe may suffice.

 Once the area to be treated is completely anaesthetised a hypodermic needle is used to repeatedly puncture the verruca containing cells.
 This pushes verruca tissue from the epidermis through into the dermis and underlying adipose tissue layer.

 What happens after needling?

 Once this process has been completed a dry dressing is applied.
 This must be kept dry for at least 24 hours and a follow up 1 week and 8 weeks later to remove any overlying callus.

 At the 8 week appointment the verruca will have usually shrunk in size if not disappeared altogether.
 Very rarely a second needling may have to be arranged.